frcsdes/shadow-layers/README.md

 * `integer batchsize` sets the number of samples evaluated at once.
 A bigger value increases cache benefits but reduces the precision of time measurement.
-Default is `32`.
+Default is `8`.
-* `integer seconds` sets the maximum allowed render time in seconds.
+* `integer maxseconds` sets the maximum allowed render time in seconds.
 However, the last batch of samples is allowed to finish past the timer.
 Default is `60`.

-The render log will show the batch size and number of batches rendered.
+The number of samples will never go past `pixelsamples`, so make sure to indicate a big enough value beforehand.
+The render log will show the batch size and the number of batches rendered.

 ### Fixed variance ###

-* `integer maxsamples` sets the maximum number of samples that can be used to render the image.
-Default is 4 times the `pixelsamples` value of the sampler.
+* `integer minsamples` sets the minimum number of samples used to estimate variance.
+Default is `128`.
-* `float variance` sets the maximum variance per pixel.
-The variance is estimated after having evaluated `pixelsamples` samples.
-If a pixel cannot converge under this threshold, it uses the maximum number of samples allowed.
+* `float maxvariance` sets the maximum variance per pixel.
+If a pixel cannot converge under this threshold, it uses all `pixelsamples` samples.
-Default is `0.1`.
+Default is `0.01`.

 The render log will show the percentage of unconverged pixels, the mean number of samples used, and the mean variance.